Dead man found in vent at Pomona restaurant after apparent break-in attempt

 Investigating Officers are Sgt.
 Jason Kiamos and Detective Thomas Guercioni.

-Police were also assisted by the Pomona Fire Department, the Galloway Twp.
-Ambulance Squad, the Atlantic City Fire Department.
+Police were also assisted by the Pomona Fire Department, the Galloway Township Ambulance Squad and the Atlantic City Fire Department.

 REPORTER: Michelle Brunetti Post